 Please be aware that students will NOT be released without an approved EPS Car Rider Dismissal Tag.
 One tag per student will be issued at no cost.
-Additional tags may be purchased for \$3.00 each.
+Additional tags may be purchased at the front office for \$3.00 each.